-Have you completed this form to apply for SBA financing?
-Tell us about your experience in the comment section below!
+Have you completed this form to apply for an SBA small business loan?
+Tell us about your experience applying for SBA funding in the comment section below!

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.